bwalkt/dashboard/README-OPENZITI.md

 # OpenZiti Docker Compose Setup

-we will use a react-native/tauri app which will be used as a conduit to communicate with OpenZiti
+we will use a react-native/tauri app which will be used as a conduit to communicate with OpenZiti.
+We codereview using coderabbit

 This document describes how to start and configure the OpenZiti network infrastructure using Docker Compose.